nexr/ceph/doc/radosgw/lineage.rst

 - ``rgw_lineage_manager_retries``: The number of retries for failed lineage request.
 The default value is 5 tries.
 - ``rgw_lineage_init_definition``: Enable init_definition step.
 The default value is "false".
   If true, define custom model to backend lineage management system automatically.
-  It alternates :ref:`the "custom model define" step<Define Ceph Object Gateway customed models>`.
+  It alternates the "Define Ceph Object Gateway customed models" step.
 - ``rgw_lineage_record_getobj``: Enable GET_OBJ recoding to the backend system.
 The default value is "false".
 - ``rgw_lineage_record_external_in``: Enable external_in recoding to the backend system.
 The default value is "true".
 - ``rgw_lineage_record_external_out``: Enable external_out recoding to the backend system.
 The default value is "false".